Impatience grows as spare federal buildings stuck in bureaucracy | CBC News

 Naqvi said it will become clearer in the latter stages of the disposal process.

-In an email statement, PSPC said it's "working diligently to identify opportunities to accelerate the disposal process" but cautioned that it could take "several years before the due diligence activities and required consultations are completed and a disposal completed."
+In an emailed statement, PSPC said it's "working diligently to identify opportunities to accelerate the disposal process" but cautioned, as it said in May, that it could take "several years before the due diligence activities and required consultations are completed and a disposal completed."

 That's not fast enough for Somerset Coun.
-Ariel Troster, whose downtown ward includes the Jackson Building and L'Esplanade Laurier, two sites with buildings on the disposal list.
+Ariel Troster, whose downtown ward includes the Jackson Building and L'Esplanade Laurier, two sites on the disposal list.

 She said developing them could be "enormously transformative" for her ward.
-Some could be ripe for conversion to rental apartments, while others could become homes for theatres or non-profits, re-energizing a downtown hit hard by the federal work-from-home trend.
+Some could be ripe for conversion to rental apartments, while others could become homes for theatres or non-profits, re-energizing a downtown hit hard by federal employees working from home.

 "I would like to see the disposal of those buildings expedited as much as possible," Troster said.